LukusCRichards/Year-2-Learning-Journal.md/README.md

 Today, I have learned how to make an animation play through the press of a key and through a trigger.
 I watched a video to learn how to do this and I did struggle to understand how to write it as I thought I could do it similarly for the Audio Source code, but I realised that I forgot that the name of the Audio Source is crucial for playing it.

-## Tuesday 3rd November 2020

-Today, I learned a bit more about the FPS counter I made for last year's Specialism task.

 ## Tuesday 10th November 2020

 I have learned how to write code that makes a circle as well as a cone inside it that I can use to make a Field of Vision for the NPCs without using any external components.
 I